telerik/blazor-docs/components/grid/state.md

 The generic event argument is of type `GridStateEventArgs<TItem>`.
 It has one important property and that is `GridState`.
 See [Information in the Grid State](#information-in-the-grid-state) for details about its members.

-> If you change the column order or number of columns in the application code, this can break state restore.
+> If you change the column order or number of columns in the Grid declaration, this can break state restore.
 In such cases, either ignore the stored column state, or implement custom logic to restore only the columns that still exist in the Grid.
 >
-> To set the initial visibility of columns, better use the `Visible` parameter, rather than conditional markup.
+> To set the initial visibility of columns, better use the `Visible` parameter, rather than conditional markup for the whole column.
 The `Visible` parameter values will be present in the Grid state and the columns collection count will remain the same.
 This makes it easier to reconcile changes.

 The example below shows how to apply initial sorting, filtering and grouping.